rks101/egnet/README.md

 Q. An email in Spam, passes all three SPF, DKIM, DMARK.
 Can it be still a Spam?
 A. Absolutely possible.
 See the example Spam_all3passed.eml

+There are two anti-phishing mnemonics written as S.T.O.P.
+Ask the following questions before acting on an email:

+- **S**uspicious?
+- **T**elling me to click something?
+- **O**ffering me an amazing deal?
+- **P**ushing me to do something now?

+The second S.T.O.P. reminds users to follow the following instructions:

+- **S**low down.
+Do not panic.
+Take a pause.
+Scammers run on your adrenaline.
+- **T**ype the address yourself.
+Don’t use the message’s link.
+- **O**pen nothing unexpected.
+Verify first.
+- **P**rove the sender.
+Check the real From address/number, not just the display name.
+Remember to read once more!

 ----

 ## The One with LDAP